fereshtehbaradaran/Compiler/README.md

 + **:M:** (Multiplication)
 + **:D:** (Division)

-The order of operations are as usuall, but calculate from right to left.
+The order of operations are as usuall, but their associativity is opposite.

 ### Sample Input:
 ```